yiadka/wikistatistics/README.md

-# Wiki Statistics Trivia
+# Wiki Short Trivia
 ## What's this?
-Get the statistics / math / economics trivia with this CLI.
+Get the short information with CLI

-under construction....